 What kinds of allergy tests can an allergist run?

 There are two main tests that an allergist will run.
 The most common is a skin test.
-In a skin test, the allergist will administer diluted allergens onto the patient’s skin will observe for signs of reaction to the allergens.
+In a skin test, the allergist will administer diluted allergens onto the patient’s skin and will observe for signs of reactions to the allergens.
 The second test is less accurate than the first.
 It is called a Radioallergosorbent test (RAST).
 This test checks the patient’s blood levels for certain antibodies which indicate certain allergies.
-In either case, it is worthwhile to see an allergy doctor for these reasons, as well as expert allergy advice.
+In either case, it is worthwhile to see an allergy doctor for these reasons, as well as to receive expert allergy advice.

-Treatment Options for Ragweed Allergy
+Treatment Options for a Ragweed Allergy